libevm/ETH-transactions-storage/README.md

 `ethsync.py` is a script which makes Ethereum transaction index.
 It accepts the following env variables:

-- DB_NAME: Postgres database name.
+- POSTGRES_URI: Postgres database name.
 Example: `index`.
 - ETH_URL: Ethereum node url to reach the node.
 Supports websocket, http and ipc.
 See examples in `ethsync.py`.
 - START_BLOCK: the first block to synchronize from.
 Default is 1.
 - CONFIRMATIONS_BLOCK: the number of blocks to leave out of the synch from the end.
 I.e., last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
 Default is 0.